-PARTICIPATION
+Participation

 Housing co-ops recognize participation as member engagement in the democratic and community life of the co-op.
 They embrace democratic involvement at the governance and membership levels.
 They encourage the sharing of the good governance principles.

-They support and encourage models of participatory governance and member service.
+They support and encourage models of participatory governance and member service-focused management practices such as the 2020 Vision principles, which have been adopted or adapted in Canada, the UK and Ireland, and the Accreditation Process of the UK's Confederation of

+Co-operative Housing.
 Housing co-ops foster a welcoming, inclusive co-operative culture that creates strong, diverse co-operative communities.